Updated on September 3, 2022 by Sarina

 The advantages of this fabric in dressmaking include, other than its luxurious feel and glossy looks, the ability to hang well and the availability in all colors.

 It is made of a man-made fiber so it is biodegradable, so that is an advantage- you can say it is an eco-friendly fabric because it is made from processed wood pulp.
 But then making the fabric involves a lot of processes that are not so environmentally friendly.
 So I do not know whether it is an advantage or disadvantage.

 Acetate clothes are all marked Dry clean only.
 This is because of its lack of strength.
 If you put it in the washing machine for washing or into the dryer, there is no guarantee how it will come out.

-Do not use Acetate fabric for anything which will undergo wear and tear.
+Do not use Acetate fabric for anything which will undergo lots of wear and tear.
 It is used to make things which do not have to be washed or worn often – like a party dress, prom dress or a costume.
 This is because, it is not a very durable fabric and lacks the real strength you need in a fabric that can resist wear and tear.

 It can fray easily at the seams especially if it is an item of very tight-fitting clothing.
 And with repeated washings or if stretched beyond its endurance.
 You can dry clean it to maintain its appearance.